KemonoBAT4/cardinal-system/README.md

  - Ai Model tester
  - other (to be implemented)

-After that Cardinal will listen if the api has recieved or sent some data and gather them inside the model to train the ai.
-The api will be structured to generate and send code snippets that aim to help a user to interface the world of coding. before training the model with the generated code, the code will be passed to another ai already trained that will scan the code to find errors.
-If the errors are found about the code or if the user says that the code snippet is coded wrongly, the ai will retrain itself to fix errors and improve their database.
-Of course the user can send code snippets to the api ensuring first that code is correct, and then providing a specific description of what the code does.
-After that the ai will check once more if the code is correct and report some errors to the user if needed.
-The user can still force the code to be passed as true to the ai model to train
+After that, Cardinal will listen for any data received or sent by the API and gather this data to train the AI model.
+The API will be structured to generate and send code snippets that aim to help users interface with the world of coding.
+Before training the model with the generated code, the code will be passed to another already-trained AI that will scan for errors.
+If errors are found in the code, or if the user reports that the code snippet is incorrect, the AI will retrain itself to fix errors and improve its database.
+Of course, users can send code snippets to the API, ensuring first that the code is correct, and then providing a specific description of what the code does.
+After that, the AI will check once more if the code is correct and report any errors to the user if needed.
+The user can still force the code to be accepted as correct by the AI model for training purposes.

 ## TODO List:
  - Cardinal base functions ( ! ) 1